lrspeiser/sigmagravity/README.md

 | Scatter | 0.14 dex |
 | Within factor 2 | 95% |

 The median ratio of 0.68 indicates slight underprediction with the new formula $g^\dagger = cH_0/(4\sqrt{\pi})$.
 This is within acceptable range for cluster lensing (0.5-2.0).
-The 0.14 dex scatter is comparable to the 0.10 dex scatter achieved on SPARC galaxies.
+The 0.14 dex scatter is comparable to the 0.105 dex scatter achieved on SPARC galaxies.

+**Interpretation of the 0.68 ratio:** This is a **real physics result**, not an artifact of the lensing methodology.
+The relativistic derivation confirms that lensing and dynamics probe the same $\Sigma_{\text{eff}}$.
+Possible explanations for the underprediction include:
+- Baryon fraction in cluster cores higher than assumed (0.15)
+- Cluster amplitude $A = \pi\sqrt{2}$ may need refinement
+- Additional physics at cluster scales (massive neutrinos, WHIM)

 **Note:** Both the old formula ($g^\dagger = cH_0/(2e)$, median 0.79) and new formula ($g^\dagger = cH_0/(4\sqrt{\pi})$, median 0.68) work within observational uncertainties for clusters.
 The new formula is adopted because it provides significantly better galaxy fits (+14.3%) while maintaining acceptable cluster performance.